+- Swim Platform Top Mount

-- Swim Platform Bottom Mount (Stern drive)
+- Swim Platform Bottom Mount

+- Bow Mount

-- Transom Pull-Out (Outboard)
+- Transom Pull-Out (outboard)

-- Diving Ladder (Outboard)
+- Diving Ladder

 Never allow the engine or generator to run when persons are using or are around the swim platform and/or ladder.
 Post a lookout to prevent persons from approaching the platform and/or ladder until the engine is shut down.
 Ladders are telescopic and must be fully extended before use.